cjxe/transfer-coins/README.md

 ### Low priority

+- [ ] clean folder structure
+  - [ ] will inner components have their parent name appended to the start?
+  - [ ] will text compoennts have Text at the end?
+  - [ ] make all icon props start with a capital letter
+- [ ] add "disabled" state for components
 - [ ] clean styles and use themes instead
       ([this](https://github.com/themesberg/flowbite-react/blob/be78e5e748a64ee213018837c576a75ed35a4f13/src/lib/theme/default.ts)
       might help)
-- [ ] add "disabled" state for components